 Dinosaurs Now Part of a Creationist Museum

-The story of the Interstate-10 dinosaurs took a strange twist after Bell died.
+The story of the Interstate-10 dinosaurs took a twist after Bell died.
 His family sold the dinosaurs in 1996, to MKA Cabazon Partnership.
 This organization turned the gift store inside Dinny the Brontosaurus into a Creationist Museum.
-Creationists believe that dinosaurs existed on the earth at the same time as humans, a mere 6,000 years ago.
+Creationists believe that dinosaurs existed on the earth at the same time as humans, only 6,000 years ago.

 This contrasts with paleontological evidence.
 Brontosaurus and Apatosaurus lived 161.2 million-145 million years ago.
 Claude Bell appears to have believed the science as well because he painted frescoes inside Dinny depicting a naturalist and evolutionary viewpoint.

-Ideas on how to Plan a Visit to the I-10 Dinosaurs and Preserve Scientific Integrity
+Ideas on how Turn a Visit to the I-10 Dinosaurs into a Science Lesson

 As a science teacher, I recommend spending some time reading books about paleontology and dinosaurs before your visit.
 Eyewitness books are a great starting point, but there are hundreds of others.
 The links in this article also provide additional scientific evidence for dinosaurs.
-The “Bone Wars” are a fascinating example of scientific discovery and outsized egos.
+The “Bone Wars” are a fascinating example of scientific discovery and competitive scientists.

 Study geologic time scales.
 Point out to your children that humans did not appear until the Quaternary period (up at the top) and look at the animals that existed with humans.
 There were no dinosaurs on Earth during any time of human existence.